It’s Bristol (this weekend), baby! Food City 500

 It’s Bristol (this weekend), baby!

-There are certain things in every town you have to do at least once, and that’s what I did yesterday in Bristol.
+ticketsThere are certain things in every town you have to do at least once, and that’s what I did yesterday in Bristol.
 It’s car racing weekend, one of two big events every year (as I’m told).
 The Food City 500 is being held.
 Food City is the local grocery store.
 You’ll be able to catch the big race this afternoon starting at 12:30 on Fox.

 The page I created at WCYB.com.

 Light rain has been falling for the past few hours and I put a special weather statement from the speedway’s general manager on a special page online.
 Ironically, the race used to be in March but was changed to April because of the uncertainty of March weather.
+(Click on pictures to make them bigger.)

+no U-turns or left turns 2no U-turns or left turns 1 The first thing you notice as you approach the speedway is that no U-turns or left turns are allowed for miles on either side (kind of like New Jersey).
 Garry and I didn’t know any better, and still have no clue why.
 There was no traffic except for a little bit in front of the speedway.
 That’s mostly because police officers (or maintenance workers because they’re dressed the same) had to let the crowds cross the street.

-I planned to dress in a Polo and jeans, since we were going to the TV station‘s suite and there may be sales clients there, but it was 80 degrees out and Garry said to wear shorts.
+I planned to dress in a Polo and jeans, since we were going to the TV station’s suite and there may be sales clients there, but it was 80 degrees out and Garry said to wear shorts.
 He was right.
 Casual is not the word to describe the attire of the crowd.
 It was a step or two below.
 I should’ve expected that.
 (Not in the suite, though.
-By the time we got there, the first race was over, and most of the excitement and people were gone.)
+By the time we got there, the first race was over, and most of the excitement and people were gone.)map: home to Speedway

 We saw signs about parking in makeshift lots.
 First $5, then $10 and $20.
 Again, Garry and I didn’t know any better.
 By the time we got past the speedway, we had to drive a few miles out of the way.
 Remember, no U-turns or left turns, and on Volunteer Parkway, there aren’t any alternate routes I know of because of Steele Creek Park.
 (Notice the red for traffic.)